Image courtesy of Jak W!/Flickr. (CC BY-NC 2.0)

 Three weeks ago, The New York Times revealed part of that story which the newspaper described as the “last secret” of the Six Day War.
 The truth is, evidence of these events has been out in the open for several years now.
 Yitzchak Yaacov, a top scientist who served as a senior officer in the Israeli army, had published his memoirs detailing the deliberations for the secret operation already in 2011.
 Based on this book as well as several interviews, Amir Oren, military correspondent for Haaretz, wrote in the same year a long analysis of the decision-making process surrounding this chapter in Israel’s history.
 And in 2014, Oxford University Press published a monograph by Or Rabinowitz that distilled all these Hebrew-language sources into an English-language text.

-This article was originally published by the Carnegie Council for Ethincs in International Affairs on 9 June 2016.
+This article was originally published by the European Council on Foreign Relations on 29 June 2017.

 Stalin’s increasing popularity in Russia is worrying, but its importance should not be exaggerated.

 This week, yet another poll confirmed Joseph Stalin’s unwavering hold on the popular imagination of Russians.
 Surveys have documented steadily rising admiration for the Soviet leader in the last several years, but Monday’s open-ended study published by the Levada Center established him as “the most outstanding person” in history, for 38 percent of respondents.
 Vladimir Putin came in joint second position at 34 percent, alongside the poet Alexander Pushkin.